FREQUENTLY ASKED QUESTIONS

 Why do you close the receiving area for donations?

-Occasionally during the summer months, we may have to close the receiving area to donations because of health and safety concerns with the sheer volume of donations.
+Occasionally we may have to close the receiving area to donations because of health and safety concerns with the sheer volume of donations.
 If all the sheds are full and we cannot maintain safe passageways within the building, we must close.
 It may take a day or two of work for our staff and volunteers to clear the backlog.
 These times are posted on Facebook and at the receiving door.

 If in doubt, call 204 -642-9736 to confirm!

 EBN exists to help community members when they are faced with difficult situations in their lives.
 EBN recognizes it is becoming more and more of a challenge for community members to be able to pay the bills and eat.
 Many of our clients are single parents, seasonal and part-time employees, unemployed people, people living with chronic illnesses, disabled persons and seniors.